-Please look around this site to read about the team and its athletes, hear about their achievements and aspirations, and, if you wish, make a contribution towards their goals.
-Please feel free to contact the staff as indicated; we would be delighted to provide any further information that you need.
+Please look around this site to read about the team and its athletes, hear about their achievements and aspirations, and, if you wish, make a contribution to the team.
+We would be delighted to provide any further information that you may need - please get in touch via the email addresses provided on our Contact page.
 All of the athletes are exceptional young men and women and, having given so much in the service of their country, anything that you can do to help them achieve their aspirations will be exceptionally well received.

 The Invictus Games